WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - I learn so many things about git & git through your tutorial.
+- I learn so many things about git & git through your tutorial.
+- I learn so many things about git & git through your tutorial.